 It’s hard to believe this quite narrow street lined with antique stores and gift shops was once known for its alcohol-fueled brawls.
 In the late 1800s, lumberjacks would take the train into Holly and spend their hard earned money at the saloons on this downtown street.
 On many occasions, a fight in one of the bars broke out and spilled out onto the street.
 A large fight between some local men and a traveling circus in 1885 gave the street previously known as Martha Street, it’s now infamous moniker of Battle Alley.
 In 1908, boisterous and outspoken national temperance leader Carry Nation gave a speech in the alley on the prohibition of alcohol.
 Afterward, she went through the saloons bellowing about the “Demon Rum” and its sins.
 The old street has changed a lot from the days of lumberjacks and saloons, but there is a historical marker on one of the buildings reminding visitors of it’s rough and rowdy past.

-If you enjoy these little stories of Michigan history check out my Lost In Michigan books which are ON SALE this weekend HERE
+If you like this story Lost In Michigan books are ON SALE this weekend on Amazon HERE

 It would mean a lot to me if you Subscribe to Lost In Michigan